Japan’s restaurant industry bounces back, reservations triple

 About TableCheck

 TableCheck is a restaurant tech company that was founded in Japan in 2011.
-Today it operates in 35 countries and has flagship offices in South Korea, Singapore, Indonesia, Australia, Thailand, and the United Arab Emirates (UAE), with offices in Tokyo (HQ) and Osaka in Japan.
-TableCheck has seated 1 billion diners and currently has over 9,000+ clients worldwide, which includes top Hotel F&B clients and award-winning Michelin restaurants.
+Today it operates in 35 countries and has flagship offices in Australia, China South Korea, Singapore, Indonesia, Thailand, and the United Arab Emirates (UAE), with offices in Tokyo (HQ) and Osaka in Japan.
+TableCheck has seated 1 billion diners and has over 10,000+ clients worldwide, including top Hotel F&B clients and award-winning Michelin restaurants.

 TableCheck is a platform that connects restaurants worldwide with their customers.
 Through its mission called "Dining Connected", the company offers primary services such as reservation and customer management systems for restaurants, a restaurant search and reservation portal site for users, and a marketing platform through our EDM software.
 TableCheck supports 18 languages and provides real-time availability information 24 hours a day, 365 days a year for restaurants and users.